 Feature 58.
 At the top of the subsoil, this feature was observed to have two distinct zones of fill contained within an irregular oval outline.
 Zone 1, located in the southern half, was a dark brown loam with charcoal flecks.
-Other than a few poorly preserved animal bone fragments, this fill was virtually sterile.
+Other than a few poorly perserved animal bone fragments, this fill was virtually sterile.
 Zone 2 consisted of a mottled orange clay and brown loam which was located in the northern half of the feature and beneath Zone 1.
-This fill was also sterile except for a few small bone fragments.
+This fill also was sterile except for a few small bone fragments.
 After excavation, the feature measured 2.6 ft by 2.2 ft and was 0.8 ft deep.
 Given its irregular shape and shallow depth, it may have resulted from soil extraction activities.

 Feature 59.
 At the subsoil surface, Feature 59 was formed by an irregularly-shaped expanse of brown loam that contained bits of fired clay, charcoal, and animal bone (Zone 1).
-Also found in this zone were pottery sherds and a variety of Euro-American artifacts, including gunflints, lead shot, iron fragments, and glass and ivory beads.
+Also found in this zone were pottery sherds and a variety of Euroamerican artifacts, including gunflints, lead shot, iron fragments, and glass and ivory beads.
 This lens extended to a depth of 0.6 ft and lay atop a brown ashy soil (Zone 2) that yielded numerous animal bones concentrated primarily along the sides of the pit.
 Zone 2 also produced several European trade items such as kaolin pipe fragments, lead shot, and glass beads.
 It was roughly 0.6 ft at its thickest point.
 Beneath Zone 2 was a layer of fired clay chunks and slabs (Zone 3) intermixed with a small amount of loamy soil.
 The clay fragments extended across the pit and appear to have been part of a puddled clay hearth that was broken up and placed in the pit.
-Most of the pieces were rough on one side and smoothed and curved on the opposite.
+Most of the pieces were rough on one side and smoothed and curved on the opposite side.
 Beneath the fired clay layer was Zone 4, a brown loamy soil with ash, charcoal, and numerous animal bones.
 It also produced several sherds, lead shot, and a bone handled knife.
 In most respects, Zone 4 was very similar to Zone 1.

 After excavation, the pit measured 3.6 ft by 2.5 ft and was 1.7 ft deep.
-The sides sloped in and the bottom was flat, giving the feature a profile resembling a truncated cone.